Ciudad Cuauhtémoc, Chihuahua

 Cuauhtémoc ([kwawˈtemok]; Mennonite Low German: Cuauhtemoc-Staut) is a city located in the west-central part of the Mexican state of Chihuahua.
 It serves as the seat of the municipality of Cuauhtémoc.
 The city lies 103 km (64 mi) west of the state capital of Chihuahua.
 As of 2015, the city of Cuauhtémoc had a population of 168,482.
-3 languages are recognized as official in the city: Spanish, English, and Plautdietsch.
+Three languages are recognized as official in the city: Spanish, English, and Plautdietsch.

-The population in 1953 was just under 3,000, composed almost entirely of Mexicans with the exception of foreign-born people who have gone there as traders.
-The town of Cuauhtémoc grew significantly after the coming of the Mennonites in the 1920s, for whom the city was a shopping destination.
+The population in 1953 was just under 3,000, composed almost entirely of Mexicans with the exception of foreign-born people who had gone there as traders.
+The town of Cuauhtémoc grew significantly after the coming of the Mennonites to the area in the 1920s, for whom the city was a shopping destination.
 A railroad, a highway, and a bus line connected Cuauhtémoc with Chihuahua City.
+The city is also known as "The City of Three Cultures", where the Mennonites, Mestizos and Tarahumaras (Raramuri) coexist.
+The city also produces the most apples in the country, producing around 70% - 90% of the country's production.

+History

+Before the 1920s, the city was a town called "San Antonio de los Arenales", that only had a few shops and a railroad station connecting Cusihuiriachi to Chihuahua City.
+It has been inhabited by the Raramuri and the Mestizos.
+With the arrival of the Mennonites, the city grew significantly as it became a trading center for the Mennonites.
+The formidable agricultural, livestock, and commercial activity that characterized Villa Cuauhtémoc around 1947 unleashed a contagious spirit in the municipal administration of Emilio Miramontes Ordóñez.
+The State Congress was petitioned by the mayor, the City Council, and economic and social representatives to recognize Cuauhtemoc as a city.
+The railroad's passage through the Zuloaga estate's domains and the construction of a train station made what had appeared to be one of the ranches in the Cusihuiráchic jurisdiction in 1933—named San Antonio—more significant.
+It became a shipping point for the region's livestock and agricultural products as well as the rich minerals from Cusihuiráchic and other mountain mining centers.
+With work and the need to sell food, produce and logging, the construction of emergency housing of the well-known merchants began near the train station.
+The first 16 blocks laid out by the Zuloaga family were given to the ranchers, tenant farmers, and sharecroppers from El Moyote, Ojo Caliente, Arroyo de Dolores, and Napavéchic due to the pressing need to relocate.
+This marked the beginning of the urbanization of this population center and defined the apparent chaos of the early constructions.